gscano/buffer_handle/README.md

 * The `max_digits` argument is a reference because the function will assign it when **prepare** is called based on the value passed in `i`.
 This value should not be modified in later invocations.
 * `uint8_t` should be enough to encode the number of digits for most applications.
 * The `itoa` functor must conform to the provided [adapter](#itoa) contract.
-* The `previous_length` argument is used to avoid padding large buffers which content are slightly modified.

 ###### Time

 ```cpp
 //Defined in buffer_handle/time.hpp